 We all use drugs and medications throughout our lives.
 Some rely on prescription and over-the-counter drugs more than others, and drugs serve a very specific purpose: to make us feel better, to treat diseases and make us healthier, and relieve pain.

 And while we – as California consumers – may expect drugs that are approved by the Food and Drug Administration (FDA) to be safe, not all drugs prescribed by doctors or available on the shelves of drug stores are actually safe.
-“Not every drug sold at drug stores in Los Angeles and elsewhere in California is FDA-approved or safe to use,” our Los Angeles product liability attorney at the Compass Law Group, PC warns.
+“Not every drug sold at drug stores in Los Angeles and elsewhere in California is FDA-approved or safe to use,” our Los Angeles product liability attorney at the Compass Law Group, LLP warns.

 While California product liability laws have a different set of rules and regulations that apply to pharmaceutical manufacturers as opposed to manufacturers of other products, it is still possible to hold negligent manufacturers of drugs liable for your injuries and damages.